 Live and pre-recorded sequences tell little-known stories physically and visually, with integrated audio description and creative captioning throughout.
 Ramesh Meyyappan, a brilliant physical and visual language practitioner leads the sequences relating to Deaf experience, accompanied by a mediatised Sophie Stone.
 New members to the company include Garry Robson (currently at The National in Pericles) and Macsen McKay, who makes his debut alongside Welsh disability icon Sara Beer – his mum – and Singapore performers Peter Sau (National Best Actor award winner) and Grace Khoo.
 Other Singaporean collaborators who were unable to travel with the production appear in filmed cameos.

 As we have new performers, I have written new monologues in a variety of styles, pithy, funny and painful, reflecting the experience of disabled people now, in the UK.
 These texts, alongside others written over the past decade, will be published by Oberon as The ‘d’ Monologues, to coincide with the tour.
 Together with the perspectives from Singapore, the performance montage creates, I hope, a symphony of experience – sometimes harmonious, other times discordant, with pace, tempo-rhythm, lyricism and counter-point.
-It is a snapshot of our times, a dialogue across multiple languages from one small nation to another.
+And Suddenly I Disappear is a snapshot of our times, a dialogue across multiple languages from one small nation to another.
 We invite you to be part of the conversation.

 2018 TOUR DATES: